 Yes, several different tests are available.
 Some tests look for a specific harmful BRCA1 or BRCA2 gene mutation that has already been identified in another family member.
 Other tests check for all of the known harmful mutations in both genes.
 Multigene (panel) testing uses next-generation sequencing to look for harmful mutations in many genes that are associated with an increased risk of breast and ovarian cancer, including BRCA1 and BRCA2, at the same time.

 Who should consider genetic testing for BRCA1 and BRCA2 mutations?

 Because harmful BRCA1 and BRCA2 gene mutations are relatively rare in the general population, most experts agree that mutation testing of individuals who do not have cancer should be performed only when the person’s individual or family history suggests the possible presence of a harmful mutation in BRCA1 or BRCA2.

-In December 2013, the United States Preventive Services Task Force recommended that women who have family members with breast, ovarian, fallopian tube, or peritoneal cancer be evaluated to see if they have a family history that is associated with an increased risk of a harmful mutation in one of these genes (17).
+The United States Preventive Services Task Force recommends that women who have family members with breast, ovarian, fallopian tube, or peritoneal cancer be evaluated to see if they have a family history that is associated with an increased risk of a harmful mutation in one of these genes (15).

-Several screening tools are now available to help health care providers with this evaluation (17).
-These tools assess family history factors that are associated with an increased likelihood of having a harmful mutation in BRCA1 or BRCA2, including:
+Several screening tools are available to help health care providers with this evaluation (15).
+These tools assess personal or family history factors that are associated with an increased likelihood of having a harmful mutation in BRCA1 or BRCA2, such as:

 - Breast cancer diagnosed before age 50 years